A Brief History of 1950’s Makeup

-A really glamorous decade for women’s makeup.
-Creams were the in thing in foundations and shadows.It was the era of the ‘mask effect’.
+The 1950’s was a glamorous decade.
+Creams foundations and shadows were the in thing..It was the era of the ‘mask effect’.
 A thick creamy application of foundation and flesh colored powders to set.
 Eyebrows still a natural look but more tapered and feminine.
-Rouges were less emphasized than in the 1940s.
-If there was a color to define the 1950s – it has to be pink.
+Rouges were less emphasized than in the 1940’s.
+If there was a color to define the 1950’s – it has to be pink.
 Pink hues in shadows and reddish pink lipsticks.

 - Foundation – A cream ivory base, and cream or liquid foundation near to natural skin color.